Consider Federal Financial Aid First

 The Office of Financial Support and Scholarships at UNO does not require the completion of the Free Application for Federal Student Aid (FAFSA) but strongly encourages students to complete a FAFSA in order to apply for and maximize eligibility in Federal and State financial assistance prior to applying for an alternative (private) loan.
 A FAFSA may be completed online.

-Filing a FAFSA will determine your eligibility for grants (assistance that does not have to be repaid) and other need-based aid, such as Direct Subsidized Stafford loans (available to undergraduate students, interest is paid by the government while you are enrolled in school at least half-time and during deferment periods).
-Regardless of the demonstrated financial need on your FAFSA, you may be eligible for a Direct Unsubsidized Stafford loan (interest accrues while you are attending school).
+Filing a FAFSA will determine your eligibility for grants (assistance that does not have to be repaid) and other need-based aid, such as Federal Direct Subsidized Loans (available to undergraduate students, interest is paid by the government while you are enrolled in school at least half-time and during deferment periods).
+Regardless of the demonstrated financial need on your FAFSA, you may be eligible for a Federal Direct Unsubsidized Loan (interest accrues while you are attending school).

 If you are a dependent student or graduate student and need additional funding to meet college costs after your eligibility for federal grants and federal loans have been considered, it is important to consider the differences between Direct PLUS loans and alternative (private) student loans.